bovem/old.bovem.github.io/_posts/2021-06-03-biconditional.md

 Biconditional are also known as *bi-implication*.

 This blog was published directly from my notes.
-To check the source of my notes visit [Sources](sources.html).
+To check the source of my notes and images used in this blog, visit <a href="/credits.html" target="_blank">Credits</a>.

-To see all of my notes download/clone this [repository](https://github.com/bovem/CS).
+To read my notes, download this <a href="https://github.com/bovem/CS" target="blank">repository</a>.